rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: This suppresses the spookiness both between realms and subclasses.

-DH: From the description, I can believe the changes are Web-compatible.
+DH: From the description, I can believe the changes are web-compatible.
 They sound like the kind we would take a chance on.
 My biggest question that I don't think affects stage 3:  what about Annex B?
 We need to review the goal and its role and judge what its future is.

 MM: I enthusiastically agree.